Figo579/Ching-OS/README.md

-# Docker images for Parrot OS
+# Docker images for Ching OS

 Docker is a powerful technology that allows users to run containers universally on any host platform.